 You don’t (necessarily) have to train more or harder to achieve better results.

-If you achieve the right structure with proper amounts of interval training on the right days, there is a good chance that you will improve quickly and continue doing so.
+If you achieve the right structure with proper amounts of interval training on the good days, there is a good chance that you will improve quickly and continue doing so.

 And the best part is that you won’t have to spend more time away from your family or friends to achieve this progress.

-If you haven’t got a training plan for 2011, you can try one of the free cycling training programs here on Training4cyclists.com or, even better, use the detailed 16-week training program included in my recently published e-book, Time Effective Cycling Training.
+Suppose you haven’t got a training plan for 2011.
+In that case, you can try one of the accessible cycling training programs here on Training4cyclists.com or, even better, use the detailed 16-week training program included in my recently published e-book, Time Effective Cycling Training.

 11 – Do the little extra it takes to succeed